 And second my wood piece –

 I love them!
 I am so excited to use more Chalk Spray Paint in the future!
+Check out this post for me paint ideas!
 Let me know how your DIY Spray Chalk Paint project goes.
 Good Luck!